gollol/LighterWave/README.md

 # Renderwave

 Renderwave is a fork of [Saarland University's path tracer](https://graphics.cg.uni-saarland.de/courses/cg1-2023/index.html) lightwave, which we extended to the presented version as part of the seminar [Advanced Rendering Techniques (ART)](https://graphics.cg.uni-saarland.de/courses/art-2024/index.html) during the 2024 summer semester.
 Due to time constraints, there are still some problems for some features but most of the upcoming functionality works.

 ## Features implemented by me
-Apart from the 'basic' functionality we had to implement during the Computer Graphics 1 lecture, during ART I primarily worked on:
+Apart from the 'basic' functionality we had to implement during the Computer Graphics 1 lecture, during ART I was primarily working on:
 * Textures
   * Color Ramp
   * Info texture / nodes